ibm-cloud-docs/containers/cs_dedicated.md

 ## Setting up {{site.data.keyword.containerlong_notm}} on Dedicated
 {: #dedicated_setup}

-Each {{site.data.keyword.Bluemix_dedicated_notm}} environment has a public, client-owned, corporate account in {{site.data.keyword.Bluemix_notm}}.
+Each {{site.data.keyword.Bluemix_dedicated_notm}} environment has a public, client-owned, corporate account in {{site.data.keyword.cloud_notm}}.
 For users in the Dedicated environment to create clusters, the administrator must add the users to a public corporate account.
 {:shortdesc}

 Before you begin: